HL7/davinci-crd/input/pagecontent/index.md

 {% endraw %}
 <blockquote class="stu-note">
 <p>
 This specification is a Standard for Trial Use.
-It continues to go through connectathon testing and early adoption.
-It is expected to evolve as part of that process.
+It is expected to continue to evolve and improve through connectathon testing and feedback from early adopters.
 </p>
 <p>
 Feedback is welcome and may be submitted through the <a href="http://hl7.org/fhir-issues">FHIR change tracker</a> indicating "US Da Vinci CRD" as the specification.